Sports Moms and Dads Should Be Alert to Concussion Signals

 First, a concussion is an injury that comes as a result of physical force against the brain that causes a behavior change.
 This could be a hit to the head or a "whiplash" type event.
 A behavior change is characterized as being dazed, disoriented, confused, irritable, dizzy, or fatigued.
 Such an impact may cause a loss of consciousness, but your child does not need to be “knocked out” for concerns of concussion to arise.

-Symptoms of concussion fall into three different categories- physical, cognitive (thinking), and behavioral.
+Symptoms fall into three different categories- physical, cognitive (thinking), and behavioral.

 Headache is the most common symptom, but your child may also experience fatigue, light sensitivity, noise sensitivity, blurred vision, nausea, dizziness, or poor sleep.
 Cognitive symptoms to be aware of include "fogginess", difficulty following along in conversations, inattentiveness, decreased concentration, poor memory, impaired judgment, and slowed processing speed.
 Behavioral symptoms to keep an eye on include sadness, anxiety, agitation, irritability, aggression, and impulsivity.